Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 “Automation is not our enemy.
 Our enemies are ignorance, indifference and inertia.
 Automation can be the ally of our prosperity if we will just look ahead.”President Lyndon Johnson, 1964

-To get the most of AI, “Make marketing decisions by combining the power of AI with human judgment,” Woulfe says.
+To get the most out of AI, “Make marketing decisions by combining the power of AI with human judgment,” Woulfe says.

 Here’s a decision model that Woulfe shared: